Statherian Period

 Diversification of unicellular organisms

-Appearance of possible early eukaryote (Grypania spiralis) around 2.1 Ga (Grey and Williams 1990; Han and Runnegar 1992; Kumar 1995)
+Appearance of possible early eukaryote (Grypania spiralis) around 2.1 Ga (Grey and Williams 1990; Han and Runnegar 1992; Kumar 1995) with the youngest occurrence of Grypania is in the Ediacaran Period (900 Ma)

 The organisms has a coiled, filamentous appearance; possible green, Chlorophyceae algae